Cleavon Little

-Cleavon Jake Little (June 1, 1939 – October 22, 1992) was an American stage, film and television actor.
+Cleavon Jake Little (June 1, 1939 – October 22, 1992) was an American actor.
 He began his career in the late 1960s on the stage.
 In 1970, he starred in the Broadway production of Purlie, for which he earned both a Tony Award and a Drama Desk Award.
 His first leading television role was that of the irreverent Dr. Jerry Noland on the ABC sitcom Temperatures Rising (1972–1974).
-While starring in the sitcom, Little appeared in what has become his signature performance, portraying Sheriff Bart in the 1974 Mel Brooks comedy film Blazing Saddles.
+While starring in the sitcom, Little appeared in what has become his signature role, portraying Sheriff Bart in the 1974 Mel Brooks comedy film Blazing Saddles.

 In the 1980s, Little continued to appear in stage productions, films, and in guest spots on television series.
 In 1989, he won a Primetime Emmy Award for his appearance on the NBC sitcom Dear John.
 He later starred in the Fox sitcom True Colors (1991–1992).

 Early life

-Little was the brother of singer DeEtta Little West, best known for her performance (with Nelson Pigford) of the vocals on the chart-topping Bill Conti song "Gonna Fly Now," the main theme to Rocky.
+Little was the brother of singer DeEtta Little West, best known for her performance (with Nelson Pigford) of the vocals on the chart-topping Bill Conti song "Gonna Fly Now", the main theme to Rocky.
 He had another sister, Rosemarie Little Martin, and two brothers, Everett and Roy.

 Little was raised in San Diego, California, and attended Kearny High School, graduating in 1957.
-He graduated from San Diego State College in 1965 with a degree in speech therapy and appeared in A Raisin in the Sun in 1962 at the Old Globe Theatre in San Diego.
+He appeared in A Raisin in the Sun in 1962 at the Old Globe Theatre in San Diego and graduated from San Diego State College in 1965 with a degree in speech therapy.
 He worked his way through college as a janitor and gave Black poetry presentations to clubs and groups.
 He won a scholarship from the American Broadcasting Company to attend the American Academy of Dramatic Arts in New York City and was named the best actor in the class of 1967.